What is Shock Testing?

 March 20, 2020

-Typically, shock tests are a sharp transfer of energy into a mechanical system to test a system’s capability to survive a drop, hit, impact, fall, explosion, or any other source of transient vibration.
-The shock pulses can range in time duration from a few milliseconds to upwards of one minute.
+Shock tests are typically a sharp transfer of energy into a mechanical system to test the system’s capability to survive a drop, hit, impact, fall, explosion, or any other source of transient vibration.
+Products from industries like defense and electronics must properly function after shock events in the end-use environment (EUE).

 Shock Pulses: Classifications and Test Standards

-Although most classical shock pulses are defined in terms of acceleration, the main purpose of a shock test is to generate a delta-velocity and then inspect the effects of the delta-velocity on the product.
+Shock pulses can range in time duration from a few milliseconds to upwards of one minute.
+Although most classical shock pulses are defined in terms of acceleration, the main purpose of a shock test is to generate a change in velocity (ΔV) and inspect its effect on the product.

 Classifications of Shock Pulses